 \section{Conclusion}

 In this paper, we present a plug-and-play memory-efficient training framework for LLMs, called Fira, as the first attempt to facilitate full-rank training consistently under low-rank constraints.
 First, we find a notable phenomenon in LLM training: the scaling effect of adaptive optimizers on the gradient norm remains similar between low-rank and full-rank training.
 Building on this observation, we propose a norm-based scaling method that applies the scaling effect of low-rank optimizers in place of full-rank optimizers to facilitate full-rank training.
 This allows us to maintain the low-rank constraint within the optimizer while still benefiting from the advantages of full-rank training for improved performance.
-Additionally, we observe there are sudden spikes in gradient values during optimization, which could lead to spikes in loss.
+Additionally, we observe sudden spikes in gradient values during optimization, which can result in corresponding spikes in the training loss.
 To mitigate this, we propose a norm-growth limiter that smooths gradients by regulating the relative increase in gradient norms.
 Extensive experiments in both pre-training and fine-tuning of LLMs demonstrate the effectiveness of our proposed Fira.